AnalyticsAutomated/CommandRunner/README.rst

 In practice you probably want to keeps these to short single function scripts for less than 100 lines as debugging is quite tricky given the layer of abstraction.

+It is also worth noting that accepted code forms a dialect of both python and R; the " character is not valid and you must use the single quote to bound strings.

 Execution by pythonRunner is somewhat different to geRunner and localRunner.
 Instances of this class take a script arg and not a command arg and .prepare()